THE EDMONTON FOLK MUSIC FESTIVAL

 A sea of souls, an eclectic collection of boho hats, folk merch and flip flops laid back in Tommy Bahama beach chairs or sprawled out on plaid picnic blankets, all gathered to relish in the iconic festival atmosphere.
 A row of tents line the top of the hill, views of the Edmonton city skyline glowing in the golden hues of a brilliant sunset.
 The scene is perfection, a moment that makes any festival goer acutely aware that the days are about so much more than stage names, instrumental work and notes.
 It is a vibe, a palpable feeling of connection and freedom of spirit, a kinship of community set against a wanderlust worthy backdrop.
 As I basked in the collage of a fading downtown facade, the panorama of city lights beginning to twinkle above a crowd united by notes lingering in the air, mini donuts in hand and my loved ones around me, I was hit with understanding.

-THIS is Folk Fest.
+THIS is the Edmonton Folk Festival.

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”